 - Least Connect sends each request to the node that has the fewest connections.
 This helps keep requests from piling up on a node.

-- Historical Intelligence has some of the benefits of Least Connect, while also taking into account how busy nodes have been in the past.
+- Historical Intelligence has some benefits of Least Connect, while also taking into account how busy nodes have been in the past.
 Busier nodes are avoided when possible.

 Enabling session persistence will enable your applications to persist a visitor’s session using cookies.
-An SSL certificate an also be applied to the load balancer.
+An SSL certificate can also be applied to the load balancer.